 N.B.: Villages and towns often hold their own special events during the year.
 Depending on where you’re staying, you might be lucky enough to catch a local festivity during your time in Greece.
 You should always ask around to see if there are any celebrations coming up in your area.

-*Note that at the time of publication of this article, proof of vaccination against Covid-19 is requested at all public indoor and outdoor venues, but be aware of possible new measures being declared in response to the pandemic.
+*Note that at the time of publication of this article, no proof of vaccination against Covid-19 is requested at restaurants or other public indoor and outdoor venues, but be aware of possible new measures being declared in response to the pandemic.